dubiousjim/dcron/crontab.markdown

 DESCRIPTION
 ===========

-**crontab** manipulates the crontab for a particular user.
-Only the superuser may specify a different user and/or crontab directory.
-Generally the -e option is used to edit your crontab. **crontab** will use /usr/bin/vi or the editor specified by your EDITOR or VISUAL environment variable to edit the crontab.
+**crontab** manipulates the per-user crontabs.

+Generally the -e option is used to edit your crontab. **crontab** will use the editor specified by your EDITOR or VISUAL environment variable (or /usr/bin/vi) to edit the crontab.
-Unlike other crond/crontabs, this **crontab** does not try to do everything under the sun.
-Frankly, a shell script is much more able to manipulate the environment then cron and I see no particular reason to use the user's shell (from his password entry) to run cron commands when this requires special casing of non-user crontabs, such as those for UUCP.
-When a crontab command is run, this **crontab** runs it with /bin/sh and sets up only three environment
-variables: USER, HOME, and SHELL.

-**crond** automatically detects changes in the time.
-Reverse-indexed time changes less then an hour old will NOT re-run crontab commands already issued in the recovered period.
-Forward-indexed changes less then an hour into the future will issue missed commands exactly once.
-Changes greater then an hour into the past or future cause **crond** to resynchronize and not issue missed commands.
-Commands are not reissued if the previously issued command is still running.
-For example, if you have a crontab command `sleep 70` that you wish to run once a minute, cron will only be able to issue the command once every two minutes.
-If you do not like this feature, you can run your commands in the background with an `&`.
+Only the superuser may use the -u or -c switches to specify a different user and/or crontab directory.
+The superuser also has a per-user crontab, saved as /var/spool/cron/root.

+Unlike other cron daemons, this crond/crontab package doesn't try to do everything under the sun.
+It doesn't try to keep track of user's preferred shells; that would require special-casing users with no login shell.
+Instead, it just runs all commands using `/bin/sh`.
+(Commands can of course be script files written in any shell you like.)

+Nor does it do any special environment handling.
+A shell script is better-suited to doing that than a cron daemon.
+This cron daemon sets up only three environment variables: USER, HOME, and SHELL.

-The crontab format is roughly similar to that used by vixiecron.
+Our crontab format is roughly similar to that used by vixiecron.
 Individual fields may contain a time, a time range, a time range with a skip factor, a symbolic range for the day of week and month in year, and additional subranges delimited with commas.
 Blank lines in the crontab or lines that begin with a hash (#) are ignored.
-If you specify both a day in the month and a day of week, it will be interpreted as the nth such day in the month.
+If you specify both a day in the month and a day of week, it will be interpreted as the Nth such day in the month.

+Some examples:

 	# MIN HOUR DAY MONTH DAYOFWEEK	COMMAND
-	# at 6:10 a.m. every day
+	# run `date` at 6:10 am every day
 	10 6 * * * date

-	# every two hours at the top of the hour
+	# run every two hours at the top of the hour
 	0 */2 * * * date

-	# every two hours from 11p.m. to 7a.m., and at 8a.m.
+	# run every two hours between 11 pm and 7 am, and again at 8 am
 	0 23-7/2,8 * * * date

+	# run at 4:00 am on January 1st
+	0 4 1 jan * date

+	# run every day at 11 am, appending all output to a file
+	0 11 * * * date >> /var/log/date-output 2>&1

+To request the last Monday, etc. in a month, ask for the "5th" one.
+This will always match the last Monday, etc., even if there are only four Mondays in the month:

-	# at 11:00 a.m. on the first and last Mon, Tue, Wed of each month
+	# run at 11 am on the first and last Mon, Tue, Wed of each month
-	# if the fourth Monday in a month is the last, it will
-	# match against both "4th" and "5th"
 	0 11 1,5 * mon-wed date

-	# 4:00 a.m. on january 1st
-	0 4 1 jan * date

-	# once an hour, all output appended to log file
-	0 4 1 jan * date >>/var/log/messages 2>&1
+When the fourth Monday in a month is the last, it will match against both the "4th" and the "5th" (it will only run once if both are specified).

 The following formats are also recognized:

-	# schedule only once, when crond starts up
+	# schedule this job only once, when crond starts up
 	@reboot date

-	# never schedule regularly, but only when triggered by other
-	# jobs, or through the "cron.update" file
-	@noauto date

-	# schedule whenever at least one hour has elapsed since
+	# schedule this job whenever crond is running, and sees that at least one
-	# it last ran successfully
+	# hour has elapsed since it last ran successfully
 	@hourly ID=job1 date

-The options @hourly, @daily, @weekly, @monthly, and @yearly update timestamp files when their job completes successfully (exits with code zero).
-The timestamp files are saved as /var/spool/cron/timestamps/user.jobname.
-(So for all of these options, the command must be prefixed with an ID=<jobname>.)
+The formats @hourly, @daily, @weekly, @monthly, and @yearly need to update timestamp files when their jobs complete successfully (that is, exit with code zero).
+The timestamp files are saved as /var/spool/cronstamps/user.jobname.
+So for all of these formats, the cron command needs a jobname, given by prefixing the command with `ID=jobname`.
+(This syntax was chosen to maximize the chance that our crontab files will be readable by other cron daemons as well.
+They might just interpret the ID=jobname as a command-line environment variable assignment.)

-Frequencies can also be specified as follows:
+There's also this esoteric option, whose usefulness will be explained later:

+	# don't ever schedule this job on its own; only run it when its triggered
+	# as a "dependency" of another job (see below), or when the user explicitly
+	# requests it through the "cron.update" file (see crond(8))
+	@noauto ID=namedjob date

+There's also a format available for finer-grained control of frequencies:

-	# run whenever it's between 2-4 am, and at least one day
+	# run whenever it's between 2-4 am, and at least one day (1d)
-	# has elapsed since it last ran successfully
+	# has elapsed since this job ran successfully
 	* 2-4 * * * ID=job2 FREQ=1d date

-	# as before, but re-try every 10 minutes if my_command
+	# as before, but re-try every 10 minutes (10m) if my_command
-	# exits with status EAGAIN (code 11)
+	# exits with code 11 (EAGAIN)
 	* 2-4 * * * ID=job3 FREQ=1d/10m my_command

-These options also update timestamp files, and require the jobs to be assigned an ID.
+These formats also update timestamp files, and so also require their jobs to be assigned IDs.

+Notice the technique used in the second example: jobs can exit with code 11 to indicate they lacked the resources to run (for example, no network was available), and so should be tried again after a brief delay.
+This works for jobs using either @freq or FREQ=... formats; but the FREQ=.../10m syntax is the only way to customize the length of the delay before re-trying.

-Jobs can be told to wait for the successful completion of other jobs.
-With the following crontab:
+Jobs can be made to "depend" on, or wait until AFTER other jobs have successfully completed.
+Consider the following crontab:

-	* * * * * ID=job5 FREQ=1d first_command
+	* * * * * ID=job4 FREQ=1d first_command
-	* * * * * ID=job6 FREQ=1h AFTER=job5/1h second_command
+	* * * * * ID=job5 FREQ=1h AFTER=job4/30m second_command

-whenever job6 is about to be scheduled, if job5 would be scheduled within the next hour, job6 will first wait for it to successfully complete.
-If job5 returns with exit code EAGAIN, job6 will continue waiting (even if job5 will not be retried again within an hour).
-If job5 returns with any other non-zero exit code, job6 will be removed from the queue without running.
+Here, whenever job5 is up to be run, if job4 is scheduled to run within the next 30 minutes (30m), job5 will first wait for it to successfully complete.

+(What if job4 doesn't successfully complete?
+If job4 returns with exit code EAGAIN, job5 will continue to wait until job4 is retried---even if that won't be within the hour.
+If job4 returns with any other non-zero exit code, job5 will be removed from the queue without running.)

 Jobs can be told to wait for multiple other jobs, as follows:

-	10 * * * * ID=job7 AFTER=job5/1h,job4 third_command
+	10 * * * * ID=job6 AFTER=job4/1h,job7 third_command

-The waiting job doesn't care what order job4 and job5 complete in.
-If job7 is re-scheduled (an hour later) while an earlier instance is still waiting, only a single instance of the job will remain in the queue.
-It will have all of its "waiting flags" reset: so each of job4 and job5 (if job5 would run within the next hour) will again have to complete before job7 will run.
+The waiting job6 doesn't care what order job4 and job7 complete in.
+If job6 comes up to be re-scheduled (an hour later) while an earlier instance is still waiting, only a single instance of job6 will remain in the queue.
+It will have all of its "waiting flags" reset: so each of job7 and job4 (supposing again that job4 would run within the next 1h) will again have to complete before job6 will run.

 If a job waits on a @reboot or @noauto job, the target job being waited on will also be scheduled to run.
+This technique can be used to have a common job scheduled as @noauto that several other jobs depend on (and so call as a subroutine).

-The command portion of the line is run with `/bin/sh -c <command>` and may therefore contain any valid bourne shell command.
-A common practice is to run your command with **exec** to keep the process table uncluttered.
-It is also common to redirect output to a log file.
-If you do not, and the command generates output on stdout or stderr, the result will be mailed to the user in question.
-If you use this mechanism for special users, such as UUCP, you may want to create an alias for the user to direct the mail to someone else, such as root or postmaster.
+The command portion of a cron job is run with `/bin/sh -c ...` and may therefore contain any valid Bourne shell command.
+A common practice is to prefix your command with **exec** to keep the process table uncluttered.
+It is also common to redirect job output to a file or to /dev/null.
+If you do not, and the command generates output on stdout or stderr, that output will be mailed to the local user whose crontab the job comes from.
+If you have crontabs for special users, such as uucp, who can't receive local mail, you may want to create mail aliases for them or adjust this behavior.
+(See crond(8) for details how to adjust it.)

-Internally, this cron uses a quick indexing system to reduce CPU overhead when looking for commands to execute.
-Several hundred crontabs with several thousand entries can be handled without using noticable CPU resources.

-BUGS
+Whenever jobs return an exit code that's neither 0 nor 11 (EAGAIN), that event will be logged, regardless of whether any stdout or stderr is generated.
+Any jobs waiting on the failed job will also be canceled.

+TODO
 ====
 Ought to be able to have several crontab files for any given user, as an organizational tool.

 AUTHORS
 =======
-Matthew Dillon (dillon@apollo.backplane.com)
+Matthew Dillon (dillon@apollo.backplane.com): original developer
-Jim Pryor (profjim@jimpryor.net)
+Jim Pryor (profjim@jimpryor.net): current developer